jcausey-astate/CS50x2_lecture_notes/content/02b_Repetition.md

 * **Loop Control Variable** : a variable whose value is tested in order to determine whether the loop body should execute.
 * **Loop Condition** : a Boolean expression whose result determines whether the loop body will execute (`true` causes the loop to execute).
+* **Update step** : a modification that is made to the loop control variable within the scope of the loop body.

 ---